boredsquirrel/Linux/auto-updates/auto-updates.md

 ### 3. Change some parameters if needed
 In the service:
-- enable removing old logs
+- disable removing old logs for testing
 - change `Nice=15` and `IOSchedulingClass=idle` if they prevent updates

 In the timer: